 Not all contaminated sites necessarily need to be cleaned up.
-Atma Environmental goes deeper than comparing site data to ‘off-the-rack’ criteria and critically evaluates risk before recommending costly site decontamination works.
-As expert contaminated land consultants, Atma Environmental will answer the often-asked question ‘is there an alternative to remediating this site?’
+Atma Environmental goes deeper than comparing site data to ‘off-the-rack’ criteria.
+We critically evaluates risk before recommending costly site decontamination works by considering if there is there an alternative to remediating your site?

 Compliance-wise, with the passage of the Environment Protection Amendment Act 2018, there is now a general environmental duty which requires that “a person who is engaging in an activity that may give rise to risks of harm to human health or the environment from pollution or waste must minimise those risks, so far as reasonably practicable”.
 Additionally, the Act establishes a duty to manage contaminated land.
 The ‘Duty to Manage’ creates an obligation on persons in management or control of land to minimise the risks of harm to human health and the environment from the contamination.
 Thus, more than before, responsible owners of contaminated sites will need the advice of a highly experienced environmental consultant, such as Atma Environmental.

-Although site contamination management plans (environmental management plans) may provide a cost-effective way to manage contamination (vs. remediating it), they also indicate an unrealised liability that purchasers should understand.
+Although site contamination management plans (aka environmental management plans) may provide a cost-effective way to manage contamination (vs. remediating it), they also indicate an unrealised liability that purchasers should understand.
 Atma Environmental assists clients by unpicking the implications of such a plan where it exists.